asyncapi/community/BOUNTY_PROGRAM.md

 ## Clarification of time periods

-Due to asynchronous nature of the AsyncAPI project itself and thus its Bounty Program, UTC offset in Bounty Program Issues' starting and ending dates is used.
+Due to asynchronous nature of the AsyncAPI Initiative itself and thus its Bounty Program, UTC offset in Bounty Program Issues' starting and ending dates is used.
 Starting dates should be considered having start at `00:00:00 UTC+12:00`, ending dates should be considered having end at `23:59:59 UTC-12:00` (inclusive).

 ## Bounty Issue Submission